alexkodingu/overweight-hello-world/README.md

 ...
 ```

-### clean and retry
+### Clean and retry

-Without making any change in the code, it's possible to clean and retry from github "Actions" tab.
+Without making any change in the code, it's possible to clean and retry from the GitHub Actions tab.

 1. Clean: Select **terraform cleaner** workflow and click **Run workflow** (on main branch).
-2. Re-run the deployment:  Select **deployment** workflow, click last workflow run and  click **Re-run all jobs**.
+2. Re-run the deployment:  Select **deployment** workflow, click on the last workflow run and  click **Re-run all jobs**.